See my guide on how to use an Instant Pot.

 Knowing how to poach chicken is a helpful kitchen skill to have.
 It’s up there on my go-to list of preferred methods to prepare chicken breasts, along with my recipes for Grilled Chicken, Baked Chicken Breast, Crockpot Shredded Chicken and Instant Pot Shredded Chicken.

-The secret to the best poached chicken is to bring the pot to a simmer slowly and to flavor the meat as it cooks.
+The secret to perfectly poached chicken is to bring the pot to a simmer slowly and to flavor the meat as it cooks.
 Below you’ll find my suggestions for aromatics that you can add to the cooking liquid to infuse the chicken with flavor.
 By not rushing the process, the chicken stays tender and juicy.

 - Lemon slices.